kelseyhightower/craft-kubernetes-workshop/labs/monitoring-and-health-checks.md

 ## Exercise: Experiment with Liveness Probes

-Building on what you learned in the previous tutorial use the `kubectl port-forward` and `curl` commands to force the `monolith` container liveness probe to fail.
+Building on what you learned in the previous tutorial use the `kubectl port-forward` and `curl` commands to force the `healthy-monolith` container liveness probe to fail.
 Observe how Kubernetes responds to failing liveness probes.

 ### Hints